patopitaluga/langtons-ant/README.md

   timeInterval     : 66,               // in milliseconds.
 Interval of time between each cycle. randomBlackCell  : 0,                // Between 0 and 100.
-Percentual chance of any cell to be black. containerElemId  : 'langtonsAnt',    // The id of the container element for the table antsNumber       : 1,                // The number of ants to be generated stepsPerCycle    : 1,                // Number of steps computed for every cycle in which the render is updated. randomInitialPos : false,            // If true, each ant initial position is set randomly.
+Percentual chance of any cell to be black. containerElemId  : 'langtonsAnt',    // The id of the container element for the table howManyAnts      : 1,                // The number of ants to be generated stepsPerCycle    : 1,                // Number of steps computed for every cycle in which the render is updated. randomInitialPos : false,            // If true, each ant initial position is set randomly.
 If false, each one starts from the middle of the matrix. initialDirection : 0,                // Between 0 and 3.
 0 is top, 1 is right, 2 is down, 3 is left. -1 to let it be randomly determined